Published on

 Rich snippets or ‘Rich Results’ are classic Google search results (blue links), but with additional information displayed, such as reviews, recipes and events/dates.
 They are taken from Structured Data found in a page’s HTML.
 They provide a more engaging search result that can help your website stand out from others.

 How to achieve Rich Snippets: Ensure your schema markup (or structured data) is added to the source code of your webpage.
+We also recommend auditing your schema markup occasionally, particulalry if your pages are failing to appear as Rich Snippets.
+It could be that there are errors in the structured data.

 Rich Snippets